zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 [Msdiv 108] (# msdiv108) # msdiv108 .ref .msdiv} (17-11)

 [APZ 108.1] (# apz108.1) # apz108.1 .ref .apz} "Someone preached the Dhamma to me
-Did you do that? ”Means that there is no doctor who has realized that fortune by self-consciousness The Blessed One understood the truths of the Dhammas which he had not understood before He said.
+Did you do that?
+"Means that there is no doctor who has realized that fortune by self-consciousness The Blessed One understood the truths of the Dhammas which he had not understood before He said.
 There too he came to omniscience.
 Dhamma sermons came to fruition in the fruits as well Kalaseka means.
 Dhamma is a consonant with good meaning in the beginning, good in the middle and good in the end